Nutrition and Biomedicine (Master of Science)

 - Timetable (TUM ID required for login):

-This timetable is intended to give you an overview of the planned compulsory and elective modules of a semester.
+The timetable provides an overview of the courses of the planned compulsory and elective modules of a semester.
 It is for orientation purposes only and will not be updated during the semester!

-Via TUMonline you can have a timetable created for each semester according to FSPO.
+TUMonline can be used to create a timetable for each semester according to FPSO.

 Find Nutrition and Biomedicine electives in TUMonline (WS 2020/21)